amireldor/dev-local-proxy/README.md

 WebSockets support: ✔

+**Don't use this in prodcution!
+It's intended for local development only.**

 **Note**: This is just something I hacked in the middle of the night so it can be considered an "alpha" version.
 It seems to be working with my current game project with serving 2 frontends and 1 backend on my machine through the same